Business Security | Protecting Your Business from Fraud

 Remind associates that cyber thieves use a variety of tricks and scams to obtain information and system access.

-Have employees validate email requests to wire funds.
+Have employees validate email requests to transfer funds or change payment instructions.